Parliamentary Salaries and Superannuation Act 1968 (review)

 Legislation that gives VCAT the power to hear these applications

-Parliamentary Salaries and Superannuation Act 1968 - section 24B.
+- Section 24B of the Parliamentary Salaries and Superannuation Act 1968

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.